Yuliya-beCode/tim-berners-lee/README.md

 Mission objectives

-    Make a page on Tim Berners-Lee

-    Understand the principles of HTML and CSS

-    Present the page and code
+    During this task I had to create a page on Tim Berners-Lee, understand the principles of HTML and CSS and present the page and code

 Instructions

-Setup

     create the repository